no-am-man/Pleasance/README.md

 ## Features

-### 🏛️ The Congregation of Souls
+### 🏛️ The Community Federation

-The Congregation is the sacred social fabric.
-It's where you find or form your parish.
+The Community Federation is the sacred social fabric.
+It's where you find or form your community.
 Each community is a self-governing body, created and guided by its founder.
 You can create a community around any pursuit—a language, a technology, a philosophy.
 Populate it with AI Acolytes to spark conversation or invite other souls to join your mission.
 There are no central authorities here, only the guiding light.

 ### 🎨 Altar of Creation